MicrosoftDocs/power-platform/power-virtual-agents/customize-default-canvas.md

 ms.collection: virtualagent
 ---

-# Customize the look and feel of the bot's default web chat canvas
+# Customize the look and feel of the bot's default Web Chat canvas

-After you create and [publish a bot](publication-fundamentals-publish-channels.md), your customers can [use the bot’s Web Chat to interact with your bot](publication-connect-bot-to-web-channels.md).
+After you create and [publish a bot](publication-fundamentals-publish-channels.md), your customers can [use the bot’s Web Chat canvas to interact with it](publication-connect-bot-to-web-channels.md).

-The default look and feel of the bot is defined by the web chat canvas.
+The default look and feel of the bot is defined by the Web Chat canvas.
 You can customize the chat canvas in two ways, depending on the complexity of the customizations:

-1. You can use a [custom web chat canvas](extend-custom-canvas-connect.md), based on the [Azure Bot Framework web chat canvas](https://github.com/microsoft/BotFramework-WebChat).
+1. You can use a [custom Web Chat canvas](extend-custom-canvas-connect.md), based on the [Azure Bot Framework Web Chat canvas](https://github.com/microsoft/BotFramework-WebChat).
     This requires extensive developer knowledge and is useful for large organizations who want to completely customize the experience.

-2. You can apply javascript-based styling in the HTML code for the website where you deploy your bot.
+2. You can apply JavaScript-based styling in the HTML code for the website where you deploy your bot.
     This is useful for smaller organizations, or if your bot is hosted only on a website.